 RoboForm stores user data in its cloud server but not before encrypting it with 256-bit AES – the strongest encryption available today.
 Storing this data in the cloud allows users to sync their data between different devices.
 It also permits RoboForm’s browser extension to fill and auto-save passwords.

-RoboForm offers a 30-day free trial with the “Everywhere” plan and a 14-day free trial with the “Business” plan.
-So, you can try both of them out before making your choice.
+RoboForm offers a 30-day free trial for the Premium plan and a 14-day trial for the Business plan, letting you test out its features before committing.

 And if you want to take a closer look at some of RoboForm’s biggest competitors, here are our password manager reviews: